 The ISO surface quality of optical components is expressed on drawings as 5/Ng×Ag.
 The total area obscured by imperfections is then given by:

 ISO 10110-7 refers to specifying surface quality through Ng and Ag as the “dimensional” method, but ISO drawings may also indicate surface quality through a “visibility” method identical to MIL-PRF-13830B.
 5/60-40 on an ISO print has the same meaning as 60-40 on a print following MIL-PRF-13830B.
-The benefit of being able to indicate both “dimensional” and “visible” specifications is that it results in prints with all the standardization and lack of notes of an ISO print, with the ability to use the more convenient and cost effective MIL-PRF-13830B surface quality standard for the majority of applications.
-The “dimensional” method can then be used for high precision applications where surface quality is of highest importance.
+The benefit of being able to indicate both “dimensional” and “visible” specifications is that it results in prints with all the standardization and lack of notes of an ISO print, with the ability to use the more convenient and cost-effective MIL-PRF-13830B surface quality standard for the majority of applications.
+The “dimensional” method can then be used for high precision applications where surface quality is of the highest importance.

 - U.S. Military Performance Specification.
 (1997).
 General specification governing the manufacturing, assembly, and inspection of Optical Components for Fire Control Instruments (Mil-PRF-13830B).